liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/01-creating-an-entry-indexer.markdown

     version of the `guestbookName` field.
 Always support localization where possible--this ensures your entities are searchable in any language.

-2. The rest of the code is very similar `GuestbookIndexer`.
+2. The rest of the code is very similar to the `GuestbookIndexer`.
 Paste in the following code to finish the entry indexer class:

             @Override